Maine Coon Lifespan:

 by: Dreamin'

-He has had no health issues ever, I did have him neutered as a kitten but never declawed (I wish I had)
+He’s never had any health issues, though I did have him neutered as a kitten (I wish I had never declawed him).

-He does have a really crappy attitude though from time to time.
-He doesnt get along with other cars but he has with dogs.
-He is very territorial and when he is tired of being pet he will draw blood if you dont stop.
+Radar can have a bit of an attitude from time to time.
+He doesn’t get along with other cats, but he’s fine with dogs.
+He’s very territorial, and if he’s tired of being petted, he’ll draw blood to make you stop.

-P.S. any time my family and I have gone on vacation, he attacks each one of us at the legs when we get home.
-He draws blood from each of us for "abandoning" him while we go out on vacation lol
+P.S.
+Every time my family and I go on vacation, Radar attacks each of us on the legs when we return.

 My boy Orion